Interplay between substrate rigidity and tissue fluidity regulates cell monolayer spreading: Tissue fluidity impedes collective cell spreading independent of substrate rigidity

 The continuum model for monolayer spreading predicts a simple relationship between spreading rate, substrate rigidity and tissue elasticity.
 This is evident from Eq.~\eqref{eq:A}, which leads to the relation $A(t) \approx A(0) g(1+V_0/k)t$ as $t\gg k^{-1}$.
 As the tissue stress relaxation rate $k$ (or equivalently tissue bulk modulus $K$) is reduced or if substrate rigidity $E$ is increased, the model predicts a faster rate of monolayer spreading (Fig.~\ref{fig:4}c).
 However, this spreading rate also depends on the speed of cell crawling, which in turn is regulated by substrate rigidity.
 If the crawling speeds are low, as on soft substrates, then the monolayer spreading is driven by cell influx and spreading rate is not affected by the tissue elasticity (Fig.~\ref{fig:4}d).
 By contrast, if the tissue has a higher relaxation rate $k$, then the spreading rate is less sensitive to tissue and substrate mechanical properties, as the effect of increase in crawl speed is counteracted by the higher tissue bulk modulus (Fig.~\ref{fig:4}d).

 To validate the predictions of our continuum model, we sought to investigate how the mechanical properties of the cells influence aggregate spreading, on soft to stiff substrates, using our active vertex model.
 We vary the target shape index of the cells, $p_0$, to control tissue material properties.
 When $p_0$ is low, cells are under high tension and the tissue behaves like a jammed solid.
-When $p_0$ is above a critical value, $p_0 > 3.81$ (in the absence of activity), cells are under no tension and the tissue is in a fluid state~\cite{bi2015density}.
-In this state, the cells are able to flow around each other and rearrange with no energy cost.
-When we vary both the target shape index and the substrate stiffness, we find that on soft substrates, changing $p_0$ has little impact on monolayer spreading rate (Fig.~\ref{fig:5}a).
+When $p_0$ is above a critical value, $p_0 > 3.81$ (in the absence of activity), cells are under no tension and the tissue is in a fluid state, { in which the tissue has zero shear modulus}~\cite{bi2015density}.
+In this state, the cells are able to flow around each other and rearrange with no energy cost. {We note that the critical target shape index for rigidity transition depends on the procedure used to generate polygonal tiling.
+In recent work~\cite{merkel2019,tong2022} it has been shown that the critical $p_0$ can be larger than 3.81 in the presence of vertices with coordination number greater than or equal to four and with cells having five or less neighbors.} When we vary both the target shape index and the substrate stiffness, we find that on soft substrates, changing $p_0$ has little impact on monolayer spreading rate (Fig.~\ref{fig:5}a).
 On soft substrates, tissue spreading is pressure-driven (Fig.~\ref{fig:5}b), with the aggregate adding the same area of cells per unit time.
 Thus monolayer spreading can only be slowed down by modulating the friction with the substrate.
 Changing the fluidity or tension of the tissue has little effect on the isotropic bulk pressure driving monolayer spreading.
 However, when spreading occurs on stiff substrates, we find that cells with a lower $p_0$, and thus higher tension, spread faster, with the monolayer spreading twice as fast at $p_0 = 0.5$ compared to $p_0 = 4.5$ (Fig.~\ref{fig:5}c).
 Moreover, the mechanosensitivity of monolayer spreading reduces as $p_0$ increases.
 At high $p_0$, changes in substrate stiffness have less effect on the rate of spreading than for low $p_0$.